devops1987/docker-images/prometheus/prometheus-operator/contrib/kube-prometheus/README.md

 ### Cluster Creation Tools

 A common example is that not all Kubernetes clusters are created exactly the same way, meaning the configuration to monitor them may be slightly different.
-For [kubeadm](examples/jsonnet-snippets/kubeadm.jsonnet) and [bootkube](examples/jsonnet-snippets/bootkube.jsonnet) and [kops](examples/jsonnet-snippets/kops.jsonnet) clusters there are mixins available to easily configure these:
+For [kubeadm](examples/jsonnet-snippets/kubeadm.jsonnet), [bootkube](examples/jsonnet-snippets/bootkube.jsonnet), [kops](examples/jsonnet-snippets/kops.jsonnet) and [kubespray](examples/jsonnet-snippets/kubespray.jsonnet) clusters there are mixins available to easily configure these:

 kubeadm: